PriyankaLiz/rtd3-tutorial/docs/source/usage.rst

     * - Ingredient
       - Veg or Non-Veg
       - Mandatory or not
-    * - parsley TEST White Space Property
+    * - parsley TEST Word break property

         You can add it if required for a more flavoursome experience.
       - veg.